vnijs/radiant/inst/base/tools/help/transform.Rmd

 ### Remove duplicates

-It is common to have one or more variables in a dataset that have only unique values (i.e., no duplicates).
+It is common to have one or more variables in a dataset that **should** have only unique values (i.e., no duplicates).
 Customers id's, for example, should be unique unless the dataset contains multiple orders for the same customer.
 In that case the combination of customer id **and** order id should be unique.
 To remove duplicate select one or more variables to determine _uniqueness_.
 Choose `Remove duplicates` from the `Transformation type` drop-down and check how the summary statistics change.
 Press `Store` to change the data.
 If there are duplicate rows you will see the number of observations in the data summary change (i.e., the value of _n_ and _n\_distinct_ will change).

 ### Show duplicates